drnsmith/drnsmith.github.io/content/projects/Project3/Project3.md

 For those looking to build their own data warehouse, the **Snowflake Schema** can be a great choice, especially when dealing with complex datasets that need normalisation to manage redundancy and maintain accuracy.

-# PART 4.
+# Part 4.
 Multidimensional Data Analysis: Practical Insights

 The ultimate purpose of building a data warehouse is to be able to perform powerful and meaningful analyses to derive actionable business insights.
 For the 'OfficeProducts' project, we carried out several forms of multidimensional analysis to answer key business questions related to product sales, customer trends, and promotional effectiveness.
 I'll next explore the practical insights gained through these analyses and how tools like **ROLLUP** and **CUBE** helped extract deeper trends from the data.

 ### Multidimensional Data Analysis